-The degree to which you enjoy Under the Skin (2013) will probably depend largely on how much you enjoy experimental, arthouse “what-the-hell-is-going-on-here” movies.
-Also, you might want to bring a high threshold for being creeped out.
+The degree to which you enjoy Under the Skin (2013) will depend largely on how much you enjoy experimental, arthouse “what-the-hell-is-going-on-here” movies.
+Also, you might want to bring along a high threshold for being creeped out.
 Warning: I love this type of thing, and I found it intense, riveting, and rather unsettling.

 As for the narrative itself, I’m not quite sure what to make of it.
 Sometimes the film seems fraught with hidden meanings and metaphors, but in the end, it seems a simple SFnal story, its mechanics rendered mostly explicit.
 I didn’t actually care to fully decipher it, though, too caught up in its fascinating moments and dazzling techniques.
 Director Jonathan Glazer has created a cult masterpiece, here, in the offbeat vein of David Lynch or Nicolas Roeg.
 I loved it.

 I enjoyed this film immensely.
 The slow, tense pace of the film is hypnotic.
 It’s based on a book by Michael Faber, and I bought the book right after I saw the film.
 TBR.

 The film is disturbing and could confuse some viewers, certainly.
 I went to this film alone, a rare treat, and I couldn’t stop talking about it to other people afterward.
 I’m glad you saw it, if for no other reason than I now have someone else with whom I can discuss it!

 I so regret not seeing this in the theater.
 I had a weekend to myself when it was playing and was going to go, but came down sick.
 I think the imagery and sound would have been so much more intense at the Arclight (and without my freaking air-conditioning turning on and off…)